strang3nt/MeMoCo_assignments/assignment_2/report/report.md

 2. Optimizations from the original LK paper are missing.

 3. I did not take into account space complexity: when LK was published it was a problem, and instances with sizes above 100 were a problem.
 As of now, storage utilization is certainly not the first concern.
-A possible solution, that would reduce storage utilization, while not increasing the complexity of the implementation, is the use of persistent data structures [@driscoll-1986].
+A possible solution, that would reduce storage utilization, while not increasing the complexity of the implementation, is to use persistent data structures [@driscoll-1986].
 Persistent data structures would allow having multiple versions of the same data structure, without having copies of such data structures.
 C++ offers persistent data structures only through third party libraries.

+# MILP TSP

 # Tests